near/boilerplate-template-keypom/README.md

     npm run deploy

-Initialize both NFT contracts (customize this to your needs):
+Initialize the NFT contract (customize this to your needs):

     near call <neardev-account> new '{"owner_id":"<YOUR_ACCOUNT>","metadata": {"spec":"nft-1.0.99","name":"<YOUR_NFT_NAME>","symbol":"<YOUR_UNIQUE_SYMBOL>","base_uri":"https://cloudflare-ipfs.com/ipfs/"}}' --accountId <YOUR_ACCOUNT>

-If you want another account besides the owner to mint NFTs, add approved minters to NFT series contract:
+You also need to add keypom as an approved minter to mint NFTs on your behalf, add approved minters to NFT series contract:

-    near call <neardev-account> add_approved_minter '{"account_id":"<MINTER_ACCOUNT>"}' --accountId <YOUR_ACCOUNT>
+    near call <neardev-account> add_approved_minter '{"account_id":"beta.keypom.testnet"}' --accountId <YOUR_ACCOUNT>

 Usage
 =====